lpenguin/godot-mcp/mcp_server/README.md

 Restart Claude Desktop.
 You can now ask Claude to generate Godot UIDs:

 ```
-"Generate a new Godot ResourceUID for my resource"
+"Generate a Godot ResourceUID for res://scenes/player.tscn"
 ```

 ### With Other MCP Clients